jordiup/Advanced-CSS-SASS-Course/README.md

-# Advanced-CSS-SASS-Course
+# Advanced CSS SASS Course

- Showcase personal projects using advanced CSS and SASS, also document progress of the highly rated Udemy course taught by Jonas Schmedtmann.
+ This repo showcases personal projects using advanced CSS and SASS, as well as documenting the progress of a highly rated Udemy course taught by Jonas Schmedtmann - totalling to 28 hours of lecture content.

  Topics covered:
 - Advanced CSS animations with @keyframes, animation and transition